lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 There is a similar libary for iOS: The __iOS MCU Manager Library__, coded in Swift.

-Among all the MCU Manager clients, the iOS Swift version is easiest to understand because it calls high-level Bluetooth LE functions from the [iOS Core Bluetooth API](https://developer.apple.com/library/archive/documentation/NetworkingInternetWeb/Conceptual/CoreBluetooth_concepts/AboutCoreBluetooth/Introduction.html#//apple_ref/doc/uid/TP40013257-CH1-SW1).
+Among all the MCU Manager Libraries, the iOS Swift version is easiest to understand because it calls high-level Bluetooth LE functions from the [iOS Core Bluetooth API](https://developer.apple.com/library/archive/documentation/NetworkingInternetWeb/Conceptual/CoreBluetooth_concepts/AboutCoreBluetooth/Introduction.html#//apple_ref/doc/uid/TP40013257-CH1-SW1).

 The source code is helpful for learning how MCU Manager composes a Simple Management Protocol (SMP) request over GATT.